Have the freshest free hiking tips sent to you each month!

-For a discount when you buy in bulk, shop at REI.
+For a discount when you buy food like this in bulk, shop at REI.

 Tip: Mary Jane's Farm differentiates between instant and quick prep food, so if time or effort are important factors for you, pay attention to these choices as you look at their offerings.

 This is the new kid on the block.

 Patagonia has been a respected, socially responsible outdoor gear company for decades.